mistakenchicken/gt7-extramenus/README.md

   --delay [DELAY]
   --auto
 ```

-**IMPORTANT**: If your PS Remote Play connection is poor try passing a `--delay` value (Default is 0.3s), this may improve button press timings
+**Please read!**

+When the script starts, if you don't supply the `--auto` flag, it will give you 5 seconds to manually switch to the PS Remote Play window.

+If you are using `--auto`.
+Make sure the PS Remote Play window is right under the center of your primary screen.
+You want it to avoid capturing the terminal window.

 9. Profit!

+## Troubleshooting

+**Q: My script seems to miss button presses or falls of randomly**

+A: If your PS Remote Play connection is poor try passing a `--delay` value **(Default is 0.3s)**, this may improve button press timings

 ## Instructions for using image detection (EXPERIMENTAL)